Brampton Village Pharmacy

 Why can't I get ear syringing at my GP any more?

 In recent years, the majority of GP surgeries in England — including many in Barnsley — have stopped offering ear irrigation (syringing) as a routine service.
-This has left many patients with no obvious NHS pathway for earwax removal, leading to long waits at audiology clinics or paying for private treatment.
+NICE guideline NG221 (Earwax: assessment and management, 2023) now recommends that patients with troublesome earwax should be offered ear irrigation or microsuction, but the service has been largely removed from NHS primary care contracts — leaving many patients with no obvious NHS pathway, long waits at audiology clinics, or paying for private treatment.

 Pharmacies offering clinical earwax removal fill this gap directly.